reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-with-spring-boot.md

             }

             else {
               // Check if it's a valid transaction or not.
+The Transaction
-The Transaction would be considered valid
+              // would be considered valid if it has been requested from
-              // if it has been requested from the same home country of the user, else will be considered
+              // the same home country of the user, else will be considered
               // as fraudulent
+              if (u.getHomeCountry().equalsIgnoreCase(
-              if (u.getHomeCountry().equalsIgnoreCase(transaction.getTransactionLocation())) {
+                  transaction.getTransactionLocation())) {
                 transaction.setStatus(TransactionStatus.VALID);
               } else {
                 transaction.setStatus(TransactionStatus.FRAUDULENT);